Your membership has expired

 Best Laminate Flooring

-A less expensive option than engineered planks is laminate flooring, which simulates wood.
-Laminate employs a photographic image of wood sealed on top of dense fiberboard.
+A less expensive option than engineered planks is laminate flooring, which typically simulates the look of wood.
+Laminate uses a sealed photographic image of wood over dense fiberboard.
 It comes in a variety of wood patterns, including oak, maple, and pine.
 It’s usually easy to install because most products allow you to float the material over another flooring surface, making it an ideal choice for quick upgrades.

 Best Vinyl Flooring